ruiying-ocean/Abil/docs/source/user-guide/hpc.rst

 SLURM scripts
 ~~~~~~~~~~~~

 To execute Abil on an HPC machine, we use SLURM scripts.
-The SLURM script tells the HPC machine what to load (the singularity container), what to execute (Python scripts), and how much compute is required, in a single executable file.
+The SLURM script tells the HPC machine what to load (the Singularity container), what to execute (Python scripts), and how much compute is required, in a single executable file.

 Variable declarations